J0HN-MAC/bikesharing/README.md

 ### Trips by Weekday per Hour
 ![this is an image](Images/3_trips_by_weekday_per_hr.png)
 - Here we see that the heaviest usage is during weekday rush hours.
-- There is also steady usage throughout the weekend days.
+- There is also steady usage throughout the weekend.

 ### Trips by Gender (Weekday per Hour)
 ![this is an image](Images/4_trips_by_gender.png)
-- This illustrates very heavy male rush hour usage.
+- This illustrates very heavy rush hour usage by males.
 - Female usage is steady across commute times and weekends.
 - There is more unknown gender usage on weekends.